Kim Droege

 What values are most important to you in your work and personal life?

-The values most important to me are persistence, continuous learning, and curiosity; being trustworthy and authentic in my work; and engaging meaningfully with my community.
-I also believe that true success includes family, balance, and leaving a lasting legacy, as shown when I paused my show to spend time with my 97-year-old mother.
+The values most important to me are persistence, continuous learning, new experiences, growth and curiosity; being trustworthy, kind and authentic in my work; and engaging meaningfully with my community.
+I also believe true success is about family, balance in all aspects of life and leaving a lasting legacy, as shown when I paused my show and other community pursuits to reassess, realign and reprioritize in order to spend time taking care of my personal life, home and enjoying more adventures with my 97-year-old mother now.

 Locations